Partial Submissions

 Gain Deeper Insights

-How to Use this Feature?
+How to Use Partial Submissions?

-Step 1: Turn on Partial submission
+Step 1: Turn On Partial Submission

-After building your online form, go to “Advanced” and toggle “Partial Submission” on.
+After building your online form, go to Advanced and toggle Partial Submission on.

 a screenshot of formester's partial submission